ez4yxz/A1M/README.md

 # A1M
-An 2D aiming project using scratch
+An 2D aiming project using Scratch